 OKAY GUYS.
 It’s happening- I’m finally getting to share this recipe with you all!
 As you may know, my world revolves around two things: coffee and chocolate.
 So honestly, is it even a surprise that this is one of my absolute favorite desserts?

 Now, creating a dessert means multiple trials and errors.
-The ultimate test in the end is getting it taste-tested by friends and family.
+The final step is getting it taste-tested by friends and family.
 I make sure to get their stamp of approval before I even think about posting it to share with you all.
 I work hard to make sure all my recipes are hits, easily reproducible, and seriously delicious (like 10/10 minimum).
 Now this recipe checks all of those boxes.
 It’s creamy and rich with biscoff layers dipped in espresso.
 It’s a recipe that I’ve made several times within just one month, and yet already have plans to remake again next month.

 That wasn’t always the case however.
 I first attempted to create tiramisu about 10 years ago.
 In all honesty, it was more like a shadow of a real tiramisu dessert.
 Back then there were no stores around me that sold mascarpone cheese so I had developed a blended ricotta and cream cheese filling.
 The ladyfingers were handmade, which meant a lot of time and effort with not much reward.
 To note, I wasn’t super obsessed with coffee back then- which means my brewed coffee was weak and only added more liquid instead of flavor.
 All in all, it wasn’t worthy of many recreations.
 I set tiramisu aside as a dessert that I can splurge on at restaurants but wouldn’t be able to conquer at home.